Are You Considering Swimming with Manatees in Florida?

 - Florida has lots of bugs — but if you’re you’re swimming with manatees you’re pretty much guaranteed no flying or crawling ones in the water!

-- If you’re going to be swimming with manatees in Florida you may just get close enough to you to smell manatee breath – they can eat 150 pounds of weeds, algae, and grasses in a day so you’ve been warned (they may release some bubbles too).
+- If you’re going to be swimming with manatees in Florida you may just get close enough to you to smell manatee breath – they can eat more than 100 pounds of weeds, algae, and grasses in a day so you’ve been warned (they may release some bubbles too).

 - Florida is known for crazy drivers — experience no honking horns or stuck blinkers out on the river.